 Dit zijn de afstanden die er per dag gefietst zijn.
 Dag 4 was de rustdag.Dag 5 en 6 waren de dagen dat we rond hebben gereden in de Veluwe zonder bagage.

 Scotland - Day 1 : The way out

-On the first day we would fly from Eindhoven to Edinburgh in Scotland.
+We would fly from Eindhoven, the Netherlands, to Edinburgh in Scotland.
 We had agreed to take the 10:30 train to Amsterdam.
-Around 10 o'clock both me and Bart were at the station, but Nic and José were nowhere to be found.
+Around 10 o'clock both me and Bart were already at the station, but Nic and José were nowhere to be found.
 I knew from experience they always arrived just barely in time.
 When the train arrived they still weren't there so we just got in, hoping they would take the next one.

 Around 22:00, four hours later than planned, we arrived in Aviemore.
 Close to the train station was a petrol station, our last hope of buying a propane tank.
-The man there politely told us they had stopped selling them just half a year ago.
-Tomorrow morning we would be able to buy one at the now closed camping store in the same street.
+The man there politely told us they had stopped selling them half a year ago.
+He also told us we would be able to buy one at the now closed camping store in the same street.
 We had no choice but to camp nearby and return in the morning.
 We walked about a kilometer before climbing over a fence into a swampy area.
 In the rear we found a nice place to spend the night.